 I have studied nationwide and internationally at an array of selective and difficult schools and programs, obtaining three degrees.
 I kept my focus on long-term skill-building and knowledge accrual.
 I attended a prestigious law school on scholarship, but my greatest learning and lessons have been from life experience.

 Now, I keep abreast of the latest developments and techniques in the relevant fields through national and state training, professional organizations, periodicals, and research.

-Family and family history are important to us.
-Outdoor activities include trail running, cycling, and Russian kettlebells.
-My family and I enjoy cooking, gardening, and making things ourselves.
+Family and family history.
+Outdoor activities, including trail running, canoeing, cycling.
+Cooking, gardening, and DIY.
 Music is the lifeblood of the house.
 Books abound.
-And generally, we love revisiting old haunts and exploring our great state.
+And generally, revisiting old haunts and exploring our great state.